mills32/M3D-for-PlayStation-Portable/README.md

 In windows you can use "install.bat" inside M3D_LIBS folder (edit the file and configure your PSPSDKDIR first).

-To compile the samples or create yoour programs, run make inside any sample folder, or run compile_WSL.bat in windows.
+To compile the samples or create your programs, run make inside any sample folder, or run compile_WSL.bat in windows.
 You need the last pspsdk (2025) which was only releassed for linux.
-If you use windows, most computers can run WSL1 from windows  (WSL 1 is fast).
+If you use windows most computers can run WSL1 from windows (WSL 1 is fast).
-If your PC is very old and can't run WSL just install linux, or use a  virtual machine with any linux distrubution.
+If your PC is very old and can't run WSL, just install linux, or use a virtual machine with any linux distrubution.
 If you use mac, I can't help you.

 For more advance modifications, just modify and compile AMG, OSL and BULLET.